Palanati Brahmanaidu

-Palanati Brahmanaidu (flourished in the 12th century AD); real name: Seelam Brahma Naidu, was the minister in a small Andhra kingdom of Palnadu (part of present Guntur district).
+Palanati Brahmanaidu (flourished in the 12th century AD); real name: Seelam Brahma Naidu was the minister in a small Andhra kingdom of Palnadu (part of present Palnadu district).
 He was responsible for the administration of Palnadu ruled by Haihaya Chief Nalagama.
 He tried to usher in a new era in which caste distinctions would be abolished.
 Differences in ideology and court conspiracies led to Brahma Naidu leaving with his supporters, from the court of Gurajala ruled by Nalagamaraju.
 Nalagama's half brother Malideva established a domain with the support of Brahmanaidu at Macherla.

-He is said to have adopted a son, a brave warrior called Kannama, a Mala by caste, as he was childless for a long time.

 The Battle of Palnadu

 The Battle of Palnadu (Palnati Yudham) was immortalized in Telugu literature by the poet Srinatha in his 'Palnati Vira Charita'.
 The only other scholarly book on the subject was a study of its use in traditional Telugu poetry, Gene Roghair's 1982 Epic of Palnadu: Study and Translation of Palnati Virula Katha, a Telugu Oral Tradition from Andhra Pradesh.
 This war was very important in the social history of Andhra Pradesh.
 It was a battle between two factions of the Palanati Haihayas.

 In the battle, Brahmanaidu's son named Balachundrudu fought courageously and died.
 Brahmanaidu won the battle and Nagamma, the minister of king Nalagmaraju fled from the field.
 However, Malidevaraju had died fighting in the battle and Brahmanaidu was forced to install Nalagmaraju as the king, who was the only surviving member of the Palnadu royal family.
-Subsequently, Brahma Naidu retired to the forests, renunciating the world.
+Subsequently, Brahma Naidu retired to the forests, renouncing the world.